 If you have been in an accident involving a distracted driver, you could be entitled to claim compensation from the at-fault party.
 Compensation is designed to cover financial and non-financial losses, including:

 - Lost earnings

 - Pain and suffering

 - Loss of enjoyment of life

 According to the NHTSA’s FARS data, 93 people in North Carolina were killed in accidents involving at least one distracted driver in a single recent year.
 These fatalities represented 8 percent of all traffic fatalities in North Carolina that year.

 Additionally, 356 fatalities in crashes involved a distracted driver from 2011 to 2015 in North Carolina.
 With distracted driving accidents on the rise in our state, it is more important than ever to know how to identify and prevent distracted driving behaviors.

-Contact Our Wilmington Distracted Driving Accident Attorney
+Contact Our Wilmington Distracted Driving Lawyer

 If you are the victim of a car accident involving a distracted driver in Wilmington, contact our dedicated distracted driving accident attorneys at Poisson, Poisson & Bower, PLLC, today.
-We can review your case, help you determine your legal options, and craft a legal strategy to help you achieve the best possible outcome in your case.
+We can review your case, help you determine your legal options, and craft a legal strategy to help you achieve the best possible outcome for your case.

 Call us or get in touch with us online today for a free consultation.